Patient education

 Common questions

-Can donor thinning improve over time?
+Can donor thinning look better over time?

 Is overharvesting only an FUE issue?